sandeep0909/project_3_nodejs/README.md

 ## Technologies
-* Node.js, bcrypt-nodejs, body-parser, connect-flash, cookie-parser, dotenv, ejs, express, express-ejs-layouts, express-session, fullcalendar, mongoose, morgan, passport, passport-facebook, passport-local, socket.io
+* Node.js, bcrypt-nodejs, body-parser, connect-flash, cookie-parser, dotenv, ejs, express, express-ejs-layouts, express-session,  mongoose, morgan, passport, passport-facebook, passport-local, socket.io
-* Database: mongo
+* Database: mongodb hosted on heroku
 * Styling: HTML, CSS(Saas, Less), Bootsrap,
 * Site Hosting:  Heroku

 ## Troubleshooting & Pending Functionality
+* Currently we only have one API.
+We will add more API's in time
+* We would like the user to share their events with friends
+* People comenting on events that they have visited
+* There are minor bugs that need fixing

 ## Contributing
 1. Fork it and make it your own